Sterling Sharpe’s Promising Career Abruptly Ended in Tragic Fashion

 Throughout NFL history, many players have seen their time in the league end quicker than they ever could’ve anticipated.
 Sterling Sharpe landed in that disappointing category, as he was on pace to become a surefire member of the Pro Football Hall of Fame, alongside younger brother Shannon Sharpe, before a neck injury forced him into a premature retirement.

 Now, the former Green Bay Packers standout finds himself in the “what could have been” realm.

 Sterling Sharpe’s NFL career

-Sharpe led the league with 90 receptions in his second campaign while racking up 1,423 receiving yards and 12 touchdowns.
-He garnered more than 750 receiving yards in all seven seasons he played, including more than 1,000 yards five times.
-That also saw him reach at least 90 catches four times and top more than 100 receptions twice, which he led the league in that regard in each instance.
+Sharpe led the league with 90 receptions during his second professional campaign, and he racked up 1,423 receiving yards and 12 touchdowns.
+He generated more than 750 receiving yards in each of his seven seasons, including more than 1,000 yards five times.
+He also recorded at least 90 catches four times and more than 100 receptions twice, both of which saw him post a league-leading tally.

 Does Sterling Sharpe belong in the Hall of Fame?